The five dimensional transformed Weyl$-$Yang$-$Kaluza$-$Klein theory of gravity: Introduction

-The layout of the present paper is as follows: In Section \ref{sec2}, we present a brief review of the five dimensional Weyl$-$Yang gauge gravity by considering standard Kaluza$-$Klein theory~\cite{Kaluza,Klein,Mandel,KleinN}, and derive the new field equations, in particular.
-In Section \ref{sec3}, the transformed equations of motion are found out for the generalized Kaluza$-$Klein metric ansatz.
-Section \ref{sec4} is concerned with obtaining the reduced form of the Kretschmann invariant~\cite{Kretschmann} both by applying a circle reduction mechanism and performing the conformal scale transformations in the so called Einstein frame.
-In Section \ref{sec5} is devoted to the investigations of the special cases of the reduced equations.
-In Section \ref{sec6}, we finally give our findings.
+The layout of this paper is as follows: In Section \ref{sec2}, we present a brief review of the 5D WYKK theory of gravity and derive new accurate field equations, in particular.
+In Section \ref{sec3}, the transformed equations of motion are found for the generalized KK metric ansatz.
+Section \ref{sec4} is concerned with obtaining the reduced form of the Kretschmann invariant\cite{Kretschmann}, $R_{\mu\nu\lambda\sigma}R^{\mu\nu\lambda\sigma}$, both by applying a circle reduction mechanism and performing the conformal scale transformations in the so-called Einstein frame.
+Section \ref{sec5} is devoted to investigating special cases of the reduced equations.
+In Section \ref{sec6}, we finally present our findings and future work.